 Having fully explored, your group will probably be ready for some refreshments.
 Sit back and relax over a cup of tea or if you’ve worked up a bit more of an appetite enjoy the delicious range of seasonal and locally sourced homemade food from the restaurant.

 Complete your trip to Beningbrough with a visit to the stables shop, filled with locally inspired gifts and treats.
 As with the restaurant, any profit made supports the work of the charity to help them look after places like Beningbrough for future generations.

 - Discounts available for pre-booked groups of 15 or more.

-- Coach meet and greet available on request, following a covid safe procedure.
+- Meet and greet available on request, following a covid safe procedure.

 - Free coach parking on site, 20 yards from the entrance (limited space – booking essential).